Program Requirements

 Listening to a variety of music and critique makes it sensibly aware of the changes and unification of the various components of music.
 This course is intended for students to distinguish the characteristics of different types and forms of music along with different sounds and voices of musical instruments.

-MTEC 551 – 552 Music technology and production I – II
+MTEC 551 – 552 Music Technology and Production I – II

 In-depth overview of recording technology and production.

-MTEC 553 Computer assisted recording and editing
+MTEC 553 Computer Assisted Recording and Editing

 A study of recording and editing techniques using Digi-design Pro Tools with primary focus on applications to arranging and composing.
 Topics include handling of tracks, importing audio, recording of play lists, equalization, and effects as well as virtual instruments, midi recording, sequencing, trimming, fading, tempo, meter maps, time stretching, and plug-in automation, culminating in the mixing of a fully arranged song applying all of the studied techniques.

-MUCD 551 – 553 Chamber choir and conducting I – III
+MUCD 551 – 552 Chamber Choir and Conducting I – II

 Integrated approaches for choir and conducting.
 This class covers conducting techniques, patterns, score analysis, problems of tempo, dynamics, articulation, and text.
 Students will be able to experience harmonious performance with others who have different personalities based on individual skills, thereby improving the ability to integrate different musical interests and develop more mature performances.